Last Updated on June 2, 2021 by Natasha Amar

 Sundays are a regular working day

 Don’t panic!
 You’ll still get your two days off at the weekend.
 While Sunday is a holiday in most cities in the west, in Dubai most people’s working weeks start on Sunday and run until Thursday, giving you Friday and Saturday off.
+When the weather is good, between October and April, the weekend is the perfect time to take day trips from Dubai and explore nature, outdoors, culture, and cities in the other emirates, like Ras Al Khaimah and Abu Dhabi.
 It might take a while to get used to being productive on a Sunday, but you’ll still be working the same number of days per week, so it’s just a small adjustment.

 The reason behind this is that Islam is the primary religion in Dubai, and Friday is considered a holy day in Islam, when many Muslims go to the mosque to offer Friday prayers in the day, making it a day of rest much like Sunday is in Christianity.